oomphinc/wp-dfp/wp-dfp/readme.txt

 * Add "slot path" to ad slot admin columns
 * Add ability to clone ad slots
 * Fix bug where out-of-page slots might generate a Javascript error

+= 1.1.1 =
+* Move settings menu item from under settings to under Ad Slots
+* Better handling of slots that don't exist -- silently fail instead of throwing an exception
+* Make HTML attributes for ad units/slots more helpful
+* Ensure that HTML attributes are unique if a slot is being used more than once